You’ll love these art history prompts to use in your art journal!

 6. Incorporate the multi-dimensional style of Cubism into your art journal pages.

 Cubism was an avant-garde art movement of the early 1900s focused on exploring dimensions.
-Try to paint a 2-d image to look multi-dimensional, as the cubists did!
+Try to paint a 2D image to look multi-dimensional, as the cubists did!
+This is a really fun art journal prompt.

 7. Swirl it like Van Gogh with bold, painterly brushstrokes.